lanyado/practical-ml-tutorial/README.md

 <br/>
 We will mainly learn how to use Python's Sklearn package to run 8 supervised ML algorithms and 1 unsupervised algorithm.
 <br/>
-Feel free to contact me with any questions and make pull requests for improvements.
+Feel free to make pull requests for improvements or contact me with any questions.

 ## preliminary knowledge required:
 <br/>